Mogli12/AIVehicleExtension/README.md

 # AIVehicleExtension for Farming Simulator 2017

+## Status
+After release of Farming Simulator 2017 Patch 1.4 I decided to stop this project.
+Sorry guys!

 ## Motivation
 I do not like maps with rectangular fields.
 But driving a combine harvester plus the tractor with trailer is a bit tedious in SP mode.